ksu-cs-textbooks/cis301/content/3-chapter/3_4-equiv.md

 - *I don't eat chips and I don't eat fries.*
     - ` ¬p ∧  ¬q`

-These statements are clearly expressing the same idea -- I have two foods (chips and fries), and I don't eat either one.
+These propositions are clearly expressing the same idea -- I have two foods (chips and fries), and I don't eat either one.
 This demonstrates another of DeMorgan's laws: that `¬ (p ∨ q)` is equivalent to `( ¬ p ∧ ¬ q)`.
-If we were to create truth tables for each statement, we would see that they are logically equivalent as well.
+If we were to create truth tables for each proposition, we would see that they are logically equivalent as well.